mgkid3310/AWESome/README.md

 # AWESome : Aerial Warfare Enhanced Somehow

 Makes ARMA 3's flight environments more realistic (GWPS,
 wind effect, etc.).
-Recommended to use with ACE since it will
+Recommended to use with ACE since it
-enable ACE Interaction instead of vanilla actions and give
+will enable ACE Interaction instead of vanilla actions
-more specific weather data on ATIS.
+and give more specific weather data on ATIS.

-This addon is SP/MP capable and basically works as a client-
+This addon is SP/MP capable and basically works as a
-side mod, and gives some additional features when used on
+client-side mod, and gives some additional features when
-both client/server.
+used on both client/server.

 Although this addon is licensed under CC BY-NC-ND 4.0,
-feel free to contact me if you need any code from this addon
+feel free to contact me if you need any code from this
-for applications.
+addon for applications.

 ----------------